jiaxuanw1/QuaternionCalc/README.md

 A Java program for performing basic operations with quaternions as well as finding the conjugate, norm, and inverse of a quaternion.

 Quaternions are a four-dimensional number system that extends the complex numbers.
 They can be used to describe rotation in three dimensions.
-Learn more about complex numbers [here](https://mathworld.wolfram.com/Quaternion.html).
+Learn more about quaternions [here](https://mathworld.wolfram.com/Quaternion.html).

 ## Usage